Skip to main content

 }

-On Microsoft Teams, you can create a new channel or use the existing channel for receiving alerts from the UXI dashboard.
+In Microsoft Teams, you can create a new channel or use an existing channel to receive alerts from the UXI dashboard.

 A screenshot of a computer